-At Facility Plus, we recognize the importance of acknowledging mental health in the workplace, and we’re proud to join organizations such as Bell—with their Bell Let’s Talk initiative—by also showing our support to this vitally important topic.
+At Facility Plus, we are a building maintenance company that recognize the importance of acknowledging mental health in the workplace, and we’re proud to join organizations such as Bell—with their Bell Let’s Talk initiative—by also showing our support to this vitally important topic.

 We are privileged to support the Canadian Mental Health Association (CMHA) by sponsoring and participating in the CMHA Peel Dufferin Ride Don’t Hide.
 Ride Don’t Hide is the largest mental health bike ride in Canada with almost 10,000 riders and hundreds more family members, friends and volunteers across Canada taking part, raising more than $2 million each year for the CMHA.
 Learn more here!